 As many couples and vendors continue to navigate the coronavirus pandemic and wedding postponements, the question of how to properly communicate scheduling changes to guests may be top of mind.
-Know that wedding postponements happen, whether it’s a result of a global pandemic, a natural disaster or a venue simply shuttering.
+To help, we've rounded up everything you need to know about wedding postponement cards.
+Know that wedding postponements happen, whether it's a result of a global pandemic, a natural disaster or a venue simply shuttering.
 Unforeseen circumstances will sprout while planning a wedding.
-What’s within your control is how you respond, such as preemptively working through solutions with your team and effectively communicating any changes to your loved ones and your vendors.
+What's within your control is how you respond, such as preemptively working through solutions with your team and effectively communicating any changes to your loved ones and your vendors.

-Regardless of how you choose to promptly communicate a change to your wedding date, the act is now trending as the “change-the-date.”
-Below is the etiquette for how to properly share your postponement details with your loved ones.
+Regardless of how you choose to promptly communicate a change to your wedding date, the act is now trending as the "change-the-date."
+Below is the etiquette for how to properly share your wedding postponement cards with your loved ones.